jbampton/book-list/README.md

 #### Chess Openings for Dummies

-A very modern professionally typeset and well laid out book published under the DUMMIES books brand.
+A very modern professionally typeset and well laid out book published under `For Dummies` a branded imprint of Wiley.
 The additional content provided by `Rich Tennant` with `The 5th Wave` cartoons was a great bonus.
 Large spaced out book, 6 book parts, 25 chapters, 360+ pages, 2010 edition.

 - https://www.dummies.com/